isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/004.png)
 #### **Limitless Expert State**
-This state contains the connectivity and conversation lifecycle management when the conversation is being handled by Expert Crowd via the SmartCrowd platform.
+This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 ##### **Look Up the Customer:**
-The very first step in our "Limitless Expert" flow is a Call Data Action using the ‘Get Contact By Phone' action.
+The first step in our "Limitless Expert" flow is a Call Data Action using the ‘Get Contact By Phone' action.

 ![](images/005.png)

-This block uses the Customer’s phone number to retrieve Customer First Name and first initial of Last Name to include in the post of the question to Limitless.
-The Customer First Name and First Initial of their Last Name are shared and can be seen by the Expert Crowd to aid the personalisation of the Expert response.
-In your contact center you may be using a Customer Relationship Management (CRM) solution and you can replace this Data Action with a call to your CRM to retrieve the needed customer information.
+This block uses the Customer’s phone number to retrieve the Customer's First Name and first initial of their Last Name to include in the post of the question to Limitless.
+The Customer First Name and First Initial of their Last Name are shared and can be seen by the Expert Crowd to aid the personalization of the Expert response.
+In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this Data Action with a call to your CRM to retrieve the needed customer information.

 ***An important note here on ‘Transfer to ACD’ blocks in the flow*** - You can see that exception handling throughout the flow sends the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
-This ‘Escalated’ queue should be replaced with the Agent queue that you want conversations to go if the ‘Limitless Expert' state hits a problem or if the Expert Crowd are unable to help the customer.
+This ‘Escalated’ queue should be replaced with the Agent queue that you want conversations to go if the ‘Limitless Expert' state hits a problem or if the Expert Crowd cannot help the customer.

 ![](images/006.png)
 ##### **Submit the Question to Limitless:**
 Next, we have another Call Data Action using the ‘Limitless Push Question’ action.
 This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
-In the integration the Genesys Conversation ID and Limitless Message ID are exchanged.
+In the integration, the Genesys Conversation ID and Limitless Message ID are exchanged.

 ![](images/007.png)
 ##### **Enter The Loop:**
-After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
+After successfully submitting the customer question to Limitless, the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

 1. To monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
-1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.
+1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
 These values can be changed to adjust the customer experience in different messaging channels and scenarios - consider changing these values only in consultation with the Limitless Team.

-To prepare for entering the loop the flow does the following:
+To prepare for entering the loop, the flow does the following:

 1. Attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’ and this association is removed later in the flow when the Limitless portion of the conversation is over.
 1. Sets the Customer Message Count to 1, signifying that the question has been submitted to Limitless.
 This value is used within the loop to decide if additional customer dialogues need to be sent to Limitless.

 ![](images/008.png)
 ##### **The Loop**
-At the start of each loop the number of customer dialogues on the conversation is compared with the previous number at the start of the last loop.
-This is done by the Action: Get Message ID Count and the subsequent Decision block.
+At the start of each loop, the number of customer dialogues on the conversation is compared with the previous number at the start of the last loop.
+This is done by performing the Action: Get Message ID Count and the subsequent Decision block.

 ![](images/009.png)